rehierl/node-tree-outliner/3-2-0-design-3.md

 **CLARIFICATION**
-The reduced sequence of a section is a sequence of top-level nodes that all are subsequent siblings to a section's first node, or to any of its ancestors.
+The reduced sequence of a section is a sequence of top-level nodes that all are subsequent siblings to the section's first node, or to any of its ancestors.

 In addition to that, the reduced sequence is ordered such that it begins with the siblings of the first node, followed by the siblings of its parent.
-After these, the sequence contains the siblings of the first node's ancestors until it ends with the siblings of the last relevant ancestor.
+After these nodes, the sequence contains the siblings of the first node's ancestors until it finally ends with the siblings of the last relevant ancestor.

 <!-- ======================================================================= -->
 ## derived statements